vbousquet/vpx_lightmapper/README.md

 The tool expects a scene using the following collections:
-- 'VLM.Setup': the generated camera and lattice object.
+- 'Setup': the generated camera and lattice object.
 Just uncheck it.
-- 'VLM.Trash': deleted objects, not rendered
+- 'Trash': deleted objects, not rendered
-- 'VLM.Hidden': hidden objects, not rendered
+- 'Hidden': hidden objects, not rendered
-- 'VLM.Indirect': objects which are not baked (not included in the output meshes and textures) but *indirectly* influence the lighting.
+- 'Indirect': objects which are not baked (not included in the output meshes and textures) but *indirectly* influence the lighting.
 For example this can be used for trigger wires, gate wires,...
-- 'VLM.Overlays': objects which are not baked (not included in the output meshes and textures) but *directly* influence the lighting.
-For example this can be used for all objects not directly visible from the player, insert text overlays, VPW style inserts (depressed cups that give some depth to inserts),...
+- 'Bake Target': some objects may be defined to be baked to a 'bake target', that is to say that they will be rendered but the result will be projected on another simplified mesh wich will be used in VPX.
+These 'bake targets' are placed in this collection.
-- 'VLM.Light Groups': this collection hosts sub-collections which define each lighting situation (see below).
+- 'Light Groups': this collection hosts sub-collections which define each lighting situation (i.e. all the lighting, see below).
-- 'VLM.Bake Groups': this collection hosts sub-collections which define each bake group (see below).
+- 'Bake Groups': this collection hosts sub-collections which define each bake group (i.e. what will be rendered, see below).

 The UI is available in the scene property panel, inside the "VPX Light Mapper" pane.
 Lots of informations and tools are also available in the information (N key) panel of the 3D view and the collection property panel (bake & light groups configuration).